dev-AshishRanjan/time-travel-git/README.md

 1. GITHUB USERNAME
 2. GITHUB REPO NAME
 3. NO. OF DAYS
-4. PAST : this is optional argument, by default true.
+4. PAST? : this is optional argument, by default true.
 If given false, then commits will be done for future not past.

-> NOTE: You shold be allowed to push to the repo mentioned during running of the script `run.sh`
+> NOTE: You shold be allowed to push to the github repo, whose name is given as argument when you run the script `run.sh`

 ## Prerequisite

-1. A clean **GitHub Repository** on your GitHub account
+1. A clean **GitHub Repository** on your GitHub account, which is passed as argument to the script